PostHog/posthog.com/contents/newsletter/remote-working.md

 - Give people autonomy.
 At **PostHog**, we hire people who work well with high level direction and who are comfortable stepping on toes to get things done.
 We trust people to do their best work and, in return, they deliver.

-- Feedback. **GitLab **has a [policy](https://handbook.gitlab.com/handbook/values/) of “blameless problem solving.”
+- Feedback. **GitLab** has a [policy](https://handbook.gitlab.com/handbook/values/) of “blameless problem solving.”
 Simply put, when something goes wrong, the investigation of the root cause is, as the company puts it, blameless.
 This encourages everyone to speak up without fear of punishment.
 People are trusted to make mistakes and, as a result, problems that do arise are easier to solve.

 - Work in public.
-At **Zapier, **trust and transparency are a big part of the [company’s values](https://zapier.com/jobs/culture-and-values-at-zapier).
+At **Zapier**, trust and transparency are a big part of the [company’s values](https://zapier.com/jobs/culture-and-values-at-zapier).
 As co-founder and CEO Wade Foster explains: “Transparency promotes equity and inclusion within our team and customer base.
 So work in public.
 Have discussions in the open and document your work.”
 The most successful remote companies build everything out in the open.
 This gives everyone the context they need to do their very best work across multiple time zones.

 - Shared values.
 The most successful remote teams have a shared set of values and behaviors – and these are often clearly defined in a public handbook.
 These values and behaviors are more important than dictatorial processes.
 As **Buffer** co-founder and CEO Joel Gascoigne wrote [almost a decade ago](https://buffer.com/resources/why-transparency/), “transparency breeds trust, and trust is is the foundation of great teamwork.”
 It’s still true today.